Anmol977/Shortest-path/README.md

 # Shortestpath
+A simple C++ application that takes initial and final destination, user can add their own obstacles and computes the shortest path between the two.
+The project uses SFML graphics library and Dijkstra's algorithm to compute the path.
-use W to set starting point, A to set ending point, Left click to create walls on the grid and initiate pathfinding using S key.
+Use W to set starting point, A to set ending point, Left click to create walls on the grid and initiate pathfinding using S key.
 # SFML
 SFML is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
 It is written in C++, and has bindings for various languages such as C, .Net, Ruby, Python.
 # Dijkstra's Algorithm